Query Plan Analysis

 Performance Issues

-Symptom: Benchmark runs much slower with --capture-plans
+Symptom: Benchmark runs noticeably slower with --capture-plans

 1. Check if disk I/O is bottleneck (plan serialization)